Distinctive Brand Assets

 Pack or Product Shapes & Elements

-While not applicable to all, pack or product are critical DBAs for FMCG/CPG brands and often the highest reach & most common consumer touchpoint due to their visibility on shelf or at home.
-Most packaging falls into the average category, with time and consistency doing the heavy lifting, however stand out distinctive packs can really help propel brands forward (Check out more examples of distinctive packaging here).
+Though not applicable to all, packaging and/or products play a crucial role as Distinctive Brand Assets, especially for FMCG/CPG brands.
+They are often the highest reach & most common consumer touchpoint due to their visibility on shelf or at home.
+Most packaging falls into the average category, with time and consistency doing the heavy lifting, stand out packs can propel brands forward.
+Learn more about the key factors in distinctive packaging design here.

 Colour

-Shapes in all their forms represent some of the most embedded DBAs, with the most iconic often jumping out from the brand logo.
-The McDonalds Golden Arches is a good example of how logo, colour & shape combine to create something recognised the world over.
+Shapes represent some of the most strongly embedded DBAs, with iconic examples often jumping out from the brand logo.
+The McDonald’s Golden Arches exemplify how colour and shape can combine to create something recognised the world over.

 McDonalds-Arches-Delvery-OOH-Ad-2

-Another example is Heineken, some of you may have not guessed the beer brand above from the colour palette alone, but when shape is introduced it becomes much clearer.
-This red star helps, consciously and subconsciously, to make Heineken Heineken against the sea of competitor green beers.
+Another example is Heineken.
+Their red star helps, consciously and subconsciously, to make Heineken stand out against the sea of similarly coloured green competitor beers.

 hein-filler

-Magazines such as the Economist & National Geographic also show how colour, shape & product can combine to create powerful DBAs.
+National Geographic also show how colour, shape & product can combine to create a powerful distinctive asset.

 Words, Taglines, Statements or Claims